boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

  * You cannot easily convert between languages
  * Generally you cannot easily replay the HTTP requests using Postman or CURL

 I did try a few wrappers, but quickly discarded them in favor of direct HTTP calls based on the above reasons.
-Keep in mind this is just my opinion.
+Keep in mind this is just my opinion, but I found every wrapper more annoying then anything else and favor the ability to verify in postman before implementing the same thing in code.

 I have included an export of the postman queries TODO ADD POSTMAN LINK HERE to assist with getting started quickly.